-To learn more or to apply for the program, stop by the TRIO offices in Founders Hall 565, email trio@my.westmoreland. edu or call 724-925-4006.
+To learn more or to apply for the program, stop by the TRIO offices in the Business and Industry Center, Room 4401, email trio@my.westmoreland.edu or call 724-925-4006.

 Services for Students with Disabilities

 The Disability Services Office offers support and guidance to both prospective and currently enrolled students with disabilities.
 Services and accommodations are offered to ensure that students have access to both college programs and facilities in accordance with all applicable laws, including the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.